urbanware-org/wideredist/client/Readme.txt

         The client-side component does not have many requirements:

-            - Windows 7 with Service Pack 2 or later versions with 32-bit or
+            - Windows 7 and above or Windows Server 2016 and above
-              64-bit architecture
             - PowerShell 2.0 or higher

     Usage